nik1097/Deep-Learning/Homework 2/README.md

 - Vocab Size = n > 4
 The loss of the model in last epoch is 1.4123
 #### The bleu score of the model is at 0.699 for the test data provided for evaluation.

-Note: The compute file contains the training and the model definition code.